A movie (film) non-disclosure agreement is a legal instrument that protects your creative labor and confidential information in the cinema industry.

 - Recipient: Identify the individual or entity receiving the confidential information, such as a potential collaborator, cast member, or crew.

-In some cases, additional parties, such as business entities or co-producers, also need to be identified and defined in the agreement.
+In some cases, additional parties, such as business entities or co-producers, must also be identified and defined in the agreement.

 Step 2 – Define the Confidential Information